kwpid/lim-rblx/replit.md

 - DataStore is used for both player data and global item database
 - Inventory value is automatically recalculated whenever items are added/removed
 - GetInventoryFunction RemoteFunction allows clients to fetch inventory data
+- GetAllItemsFunction RemoteFunction allows clients to fetch all items in the game
 - InventoryUpdatedEvent notifies clients when inventory changes

 ## Current Project Status